How to List Your Commercial Contractor Business in This Provider Network

 National vs. regional scope

 Contractors operating in 1–3 states should restrict their geographic footprint fields accordingly rather than claiming national scope.
-Project owners use geographic filters as a primary screening tool; a listing that overstates coverage generates irrelevant inquiries and reduces conversion quality.
+Project owners use geographic filters as a primary screening tool; a provider that overstates coverage generates irrelevant inquiries and reduces conversion quality.
 Contractors with genuine multi-regional or national capacity — typically firms with 4 or more active state licenses and demonstrated project volume across those markets — may select a broader geographic designation.

 Trade contractor vs. general contractor classification

 A firm that self-performs one trade discipline but also holds a general contractor license and manages subcontractors on full-scope projects qualifies for both classifications.
-Listing under both specialty trade contractors — commercial and the general contractor category is appropriate provided both license types are documented.
+Provider under both specialty trade contractors — commercial and the general contractor category is appropriate provided both license types are documented.